kartiki0506/ZenTime/README.md

-# ZenTime
+# Zenith
-Zentime is the new generation time management application designed to help individuals plan their daily routines efficiently by generating a personalized timetable on the basis of urgency, importance and due dates given by the user.
+Zenith is the new generation time management application designed to help individuals plan their daily routines efficiently by generating a personalized timetable on the basis of urgency, importance and due dates given by the user.
 # Overview of the Project
-ZenTime is a Smart Time Table generator application built using Python Programming.
+Zenith is a Smart Time Table generator application built using Python Programming.
 It helps the users to efficiently organize their daily schedule according to their tasks deadlines, commitments and person care.
 The program allows you to manage your time in an effortless